-Nature-based and green infrastructure measures to control flooding typically focus on the use of porous surfaces in developments (Sustainable Urban Drainage Systems or SuDS), planting of native vegetation communities/ assemblages that are tolerant of both wet and dry conditions, and reversing the impacts of urban soil sealing / over-engineered river corridors (river restoration) to reduce the peak of flood events by mimicking the function of a natural catchment landscape.
+Nature-based and green infrastructure measures to control flooding typically focus on the use of porous surfaces in developments (Sustainable Drainage Systems or SuDS), planting of native vegetation communities/ assemblages that are tolerant of both wet and dry conditions, and reversing the impacts of urban soil sealing / over-engineered river corridors (river restoration) to reduce the peak of flood events by mimicking the function of a natural catchment landscape.
 In addition to providing flood relief benefits, nature-based solutions can provide an array of ecosystem services including silt and pollution control for run-off entering the river system, improved riparian and in-river habitats, localised temperature reduction during periods of extreme heat, reduced maintenance requirements in engineered systems, groundwater recharge, and carbon sequestration.

 These measures can be implemented across an array of scales, for instance across a catchment as part of a wider flood relief scheme, or on a site-specific basis as part of a landscaping or green infrastructure plan.
-Nature-based solutions can provide flood mitigation benefits and ecosystem services across all scales if given adequate planning, and should be considered during the site layout and design stages of a development (see also policies SI10, SI11, SI12, SI22, SI 23, SI24, SI25, GI3, GI5, GI6, GI24, GI29, GI34, and GI35 in the CDP 2022-2028).
+Nature-based solutions can provide flood mitigation benefits and ecosystem services across all scales if given adequate planning and should be considered during the site layout and design stages of a development.
+Developers should [have regard to the guidance set out in Nature Based Solutions to the Management of Rainwater and Surface Water Runoff in Urban Areas, Water Sensitive Urban Design Best Practice Interim Guidance Document (DHLGH, 2021)] and see also policies SI10, SI11, SI12, SI22, SI23, SI24, SI25, GI3, GI5, GI6, GI24, GI29, GI34, and GI35 in the CDP 2022-2028.